brandoncurtis/shell-novice/_episodes/02-filedir.md

 do not type the prompt, only the commands that follow it.

 Type the command `whoami`,
-then press the *ENTER*{: .keyboard } key to send the command to the shell.
+then press the *Enter*{:.keyboard} key to send the command to the shell.
 The command's output is the ID of the current user, i.e., it shows us who the shell thinks we are: